 Having in your survival bag a versatile item like a tarp will come in handy during an emergency situation.
-It will help you gather water, camouflage your supplies and it will provide an excellent shelter in case nothing else is available.
-Improvising a basic tarp shelter can keep your head dry, it will help you conserve heat and it provides a sense of comfort and safety.
+It will help you gather water, camouflage your supplies and it will provide excellent shelter in case nothing else is available.
+Improvising a basic tarp shelter can keep your head dry.
+It will help you conserve heat and it provides a sense of comfort and safety.

 A polyethylene tarp will go a long way and you should definitely get one for your bug out bag.
 It is lightweight, durable, draft-proof and waterproof.
 They come in a variety of sizes and color, and they won’t burn a hole in your wallet.